 Let’s address all these questions and more below.

-Watch our video explainer: How Much Will You Save If You Switched From SP Services?
+Then, watch our video explainer: How Much Will You Save If You Switched From SP Services?

 - What is the Energy Market Authority (EMA)?